Skočice: Geography

-The Lidmovický Brook springs here and flows across the territory.
-There are several ponds in the municipality, the largest are Jordán and Louženský.
+The brook Lidmovický potok originates here and flows across the municipal territory.
+There are several fishponds in the municipality, the largest of which are Jordán and Louženský rybník.

 History

 The first written mention of Skočice is from 1399.

+Demographics

+Transport

+The I/22 road from Vodňany to Strakonice, which further continues to Klatovy, passes through the municipality.

 Sights

-The main landmark of Skočice is the atypical octagonal Church of the Visitation of Our Lady.
-It was built is the early Baroque style in 1677–1678.
+The main landmark of Skočice is the Church of the Visitation of Our Lady.
+It is an atypical octagonal church, built is the early Baroque style in 1677–1678.
 The church, originally as a chapel, was built for Polyxena Ludmila of Sternberg for its alleged miraculous image of Our Lady of Help (a copy of Cranach's Icon of Maria Hilf in Passau), and subsequently became a pilgrimage site.
 The area includes the cemetery and the Chapel of Saint John of Nepomuk from the mid-18th century.